bazuayelewis/dannysqlchallenge-week5/README.md

 **Monday is the start day for every week_date in this datatset consiting of 17,117 records**

 2. What range of week numbers are missing from the dataset?

-*I used the **RECURSIVE CTE** called numbers to generate a table with a column 'weeks' of values ranging from 0-52.*
+*I used a **RECURSIVE CTE** called numbers to generate a table with a column 'weeks' of values ranging from 0-52.*
 *Then used a nested query and the **NOT IN** function to filter weeks that are missing(not in the dataset)*
 ```sql
 WITH RECURSIVE numbers as(